After you've created a map or layout, you can share it by printing it.

 - Click Print.

-- Optionally, once the printing has completed, you can select another map or layout view to print.
+- Optionally, once the printing has completed, select another map or layout view to print.

 You can set a variety of printing options in the Print Layout and Print Map panes.
 The options are common to most printers.
 If you need to access additional printer properties specific to your printer, click the Properties button under the printer name.